 - The roof-terrace

-- The bookshop
+- The museum shop

-- The restaurant located on the roof-terrace and the cafe area on the ground floor of the building
+- The restaurant located on the roof-terrace and the café area on the ground floor of the building

-- All of the other areas dedicated to different activities (auditorium, conference rooms, educational workshops, reception area,…)
+- All of the other areas dedicated to different activities (auditorium, conference rooms, educational workshops, function rooms, etc.)

 - The Archaeological Garden